KinveyClientServices/biogen/README.md

 - install cordova: npm install -g cordova
 - install ionic: npm install -g ionic
 - install gulp: npm install -g gulp
-- npm install (accept the IOnic v1 prompts)
+- npm install (accept any Ionic v1 prompts)
+- ionic serve (accept any IOnic v1 prompts)

+At this point, the app should load in your browser, and you are ready.